serengil/deepface/README.md

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

 This function determines whether two facial images belong to the same person or to different individuals.
-It accepts exact image file paths as input, but also supports NumPy arrays, base64-encoded images, and URLs.
 The function returns a dictionary, where the key of interest is `verified`: True indicates the images are of the same person, while False means they are of different people.
-In addition to this binary classification, the function also provides a [`confidence`](https://youtu.be/QQ4vO6UOsFo) score that reflects the likelihood that the two images represent the same person.

 ```python
 result: dict = DeepFace.verify(img1_path = "img1.jpg", img2_path = "img2.jpg")